olegknyazev/GameTablesDocs/reference/headers_format/index.md

 > Boss / Rocket Launcher / \<Health\> Armor Class

-This combined header will be used to locate the object's property in the project.
-Game Tables gives you some flexibility in how the necessary information is split between row and column headers.
-For example, the below combinations of different row and column headers all point to the same object property:
+This combined header is used to locate the object's property in the project.
+Game Tables gives you some flexibility in how the required information can be split between row and column headers.
+For example, the following combinations of different row and column headers all point to the same object property:

 | Row Header                        | Column Header                         |
 |----------------------------------:|:--------------------------------------|